Lower Secondary School Development Program

 â€˘ Technical support for networking and school development

 School Support Committees

-By working closely with the School Support Committee, a government-mandated group of parents, teachers, and influential people in the community, the LSSDP supports the Cambodian Governmentâ€™s education development policies at the grassroots level and aligns with the rights-based Child Friendly Schools framework, the UN Millennium Development Goals and TLCâ€™s core values.
+By working closely with the School Support Committee (SSC), a government-mandated group of parents, teachers, and influential people in the community, the LSSDP supports the Cambodian Governmentâ€™s education development policies at the grassroots level and aligns with the rights-based Child Friendly Schools framework, the UN Millennium Development Goals and TLCâ€™s core values.

 At the conclusion of the three-year program, communities are empowered to participate in the education process and to collaboratively design strategies for school development.
 In addition, communities that are empowered to value education are more able to support children through the challenges of completing a basic education.